mumar090/denomination/README.md

 # Denomination Calculator (Spring Boot + Angular)

-A full-stack web application that calculates the breakdown of a given Euro amount into denominations (e.g., €100, €50, €20, etc.).
+A full-stack web application that calculates the breakdown of a given Euro amount into denominations (e.g., €100, €50, €20, €2, €0.50, etc.).

+This app consists of a **Spring Boot backend** that performs the denomination logic and an **Angular frontend** that provides a user-friendly UI to interact with the API.

 ---